Slain Marine who cradled baby at Kabul airport loved her job

 Photos show her on a camel in Saudi Arabia, in a bikini on a Greek isle and holding a beer in Spain.
 One from this month in Kuwait shows her beaming with her meritorious promotion to sergeant.

-Harrison said her generation of Marines hears war stories from veterans of the Iraq and Afghanistan conflicts, but they seem distant amid boring deployments until “the peaceful float you were on turns into … your friends never coming home.”
+Harrison said her generation of Marines hears war stories from veterans of the Iraq and Afghanistan conflicts, but they seem distant until “the peaceful float you were on turns into … your friends never coming home.”

 Gee’s car was still parked in a lot at Camp Lejeune and Harrison mused about all the Marines who walked past it while she was overseas.